oseimishaella385-cell/global-economic-analysis-sql-powerbi/queries/transformations/README.md

 Creating the salaries_2024 view by filtering and preparing the salary dataset for analysis.
 Joining the salaries_2024 view with the Cost of Living dataset using an INNER JOIN to create the final country_analysis view, which served as the analytical dataset for the project.
 Creating custom analytical fields to support affordability analysis, including:
-Salary Value Score (Average Annual Salary ÷ Cost of Living Index) Salary Value Category
+Salary Value Score (Average Annual Salary ÷ Cost of Living Index), Salary Value Category,
-Salary Value Rank
+Salary Value Rank.

 These transformations are documented in Country metrics.sql, View - Country analysis.sql and view - Salaries 2024 Tab..sql